exercism/haxe/concepts/string-interpolation/about.md

-While manually concatenating strings in Haxe is possible, Haxe supports [string interpolation](https://haxe.org/manual/lf-string-interpolation.html), which provides a shorter and more convenient syntax:
+While manually concatenating strings in Haxe is possible, Haxe supports [string interpolation][interpolation], which provides a shorter and more convenient syntax:

 ```haxe
 var x = 42;